thefudgeishot/ARGH/README.md

 ```
 If you are looking through this for hints you wont find any.
 But good job for trying
+## Running it
+if you want to run it you will have to use mamp so the appache server will run the .htaccess

 ## License